A Symbolic Transformation Language and its Application to a Multiscale Method

 \subsection{Related work}

-Our transformation language is an adaptation for Maple of popular strategy languages such as $\rho$-log~(\cite{MP_RhoLog04}) or \textsc{Tom}~(\cite{BBK_Tom07}).
-A conceptual difference is that \textsc{Tom} extends a host language with an additive syntax, whereas our transformation language smoothly integrates with standard Maple functions.
-The first work that considered term rewriting from a functional point of view is Elan, see \cite{BKK+99}, within a non-deterministic framework.
-Our transformation language is comparable with the deterministic part of the \emph{rewriting calculus}, see \cite{CKL01}.
+Our transformation language is an adaptation for Maple$^{\mathsf{TM}}$ of popular strategy languages such as $\rho$-log~(\cite{MP_RhoLog04}) or \textsc{Tom}~(\cite{BBK_Tom07}).
+A conceptual difference with \textsc{Tom} is that the latter extends a host language with an additive syntax, whereas our transformation language smoothly integrates with standard Maple$^{\mathsf{TM}}$ functions.
+The first work that have considered term rewriting from a functional point of view is Elan, see \citep{BKK+99}, within a non-deterministic framework.
+Our transformation language is comparable with the deterministic fragment of the \emph{rewriting calculus} \citep{rhoCalIGLP-I+II-2001}.